jumpinjackie/mapguide-maestro/Docs/source/installation.rst

 .. note::

- MapGuide Maestro requires .net Framework 4.0 or higher installed first.
+ MapGuide Maestro requires .net Framework 4.6.1 installed first.
+The installer will download and install this for you if it is not present

 .. note::